How to Be Culturally Conscious Within Autism Therapy

 “She had no idea what we were saying, but we used nonverbal behaviors to communicate about her grandson.
 We built a beautiful relationship and tried to help each other.
 It was real acceptance between us,” said Ninna.

 “Right now, I’m the only Spanish-speaking therapist in my center and I’ve chosen to make it my duty to advocate for the Latinx community.
-In an ideal world, every clinic would have someone from each culture represented, but since that is not possible, we need people to advocate for each other’s communities,” said Ninna.
+In an ideal world, every clinic would have someone from each culture represented, but since that may not always be possible, we need people to advocate for each other’s communities,” said Ninna.

 “That’s one of the things I like about Hopebridge.
 We’re trying to bridge those gaps by becoming culturally literate.
 We accommodate everyone and work to serve them in the best way possible, which means taking their backgrounds into consideration.”